adrianmnh/ERC20Token_Faucet/README.md

-# `ERC20 Faucet React Project with Thirdweb Framework`
+# `Smart Contract Reader Project with Thirdweb Framework`

 This repository contains the source code for a project written with React and Thirdweb framework.